evolution-gaming/recruitment/frontend/Sokoban.md

 [@evo-home-task](https://github.com/evo-home-task) access to the repository.

 Please including a concise `ReadMe.md` file with the following:
-* Level passwords that you obtained (it is not required to find all of them - we do not expect that all or even most candidates will solve the largest levels)
+* Level passwords that you obtained (it is not required to find all of them, but the more - the better)
 * Known limitations of your solution
 * Key design decisions made, especially if you considered multiple options
 * How to launch the solution.